Texas Wrongful Death Attorneys

-A wrongful death can lead to serious repercussions for immediate family survivors.
+Wrongful death can lead to serious repercussions for immediate family survivors.
 Whether from a car accident or some other scenario in which negligence or deliberate wrongdoing has been the cause, a wrongful death brings emotional shock and pain to those left behind.

-About Wrongful Death Claims in Texas
+About Wrongful Death Claims in the Houston Metro Area

 A wrongful death claim or lawsuit is similar to a personal injury claim except that the person making a claim has died and the claim must now be put forward by surviving family members.
 Wrongful death claims are filed on behalf of the decedent and their estate, pursuing both economic and non-economic damages.
 These claims and lawsuits may be filed against another individual, such as a drunk driver, or against a business or corporation.